 From 1997 to 2007, Filat was member of the Democratic party of Moldova (PDM).
 In 2000, he was elected vice-president of the PDM.
 Five years later, he was elected MP on the list of the PDM in the 2005 general elections.

 Filat left the PDM in September 2007, after he ran for mayor in the 2007 local election but gained few votes.
 In December that year, he became the President of the Liberal Democratic Party of Moldova.
 On 25 September, 2009, Filat was appointed Prime Minister.
+On March 2013 his cabinet was dismissed and he was succeeded by Iurie Leanca.

 Vladimir Filat is married and has two children.